A girl carries a bag of produce to sell in the mountains outside of Port au Prince, Haiti.

-This World Day Against Child Labour, June 12, 2023 we are calling for
+This World Day Against Child Labour, June 12, 2024, we are calling for:

-• Universal ratification of ILO Convention No. 138 on Minimum Age, which, together with the universal ratification of ILO Convention No. 182 on Worst Forms of Child Labour achieved in 2020, would provide all children with legal protection against all forms of child labour;
+• Universal ratification and effective implementation of ILO Convention No. 138 on the Minimum Age, which, together with the universal ratification of ILO Convention No. 182 on the Worst Forms of Child Labour achieved in 2020, would provide all children with legal protection against all forms of child labour.

 Prevalence of child labour